Ridwan-Hussain/Computer-Architecture/README.md

 # Computer-Architecture
 Created a CPU in Verilog for ECE251.
+Made it with Bestie :monkey:

 # Rob Website
 https://github.com/robmarano/cpu_hdl_catalog/tree/STEP-01